Clark Gregg: Career

 In October 2010, Gregg was part of the cast of a staged reading of Larry Kramer's The Normal Heart alongside Dylan Walsh, Lisa Kudrow, and Tate Donovan, presented in Los Angeles on the occasion of the play's 25th anniversary (and preceding the play's 2011 Broadway premiere, which retained elements of this staged reading); the reading was directed by his then-father-in-law, Joel Grey.

 From 2013 to 2020, Gregg portrayed Agent Phil Coulson in the ABC television superhero drama series Agents of S.H.I.E.L.D., set within the MCU, alongside Ming-Na Wen and Chloe Bennet.
-He also went on to direct episodes in seasons five and six.
+He directed episodes in seasons five and six.

 On April 20, 2013, Trust Me, a film written, produced, and directed by Gregg, premiered at the Tribeca Film Festival.
 The film found limited release in the United States in June 2014.

 Gregg reprised his role as Agent Coulson in the 2019 superhero film Captain Marvel and the animated series What If...?, episodes "What If... the World Lost Its Mightiest Heroes?" and "What If...
 Thor Were an Only Child?", released in 2021.

 In 2022, he joined the TNT series Snowpiercer for its fourth and final season.
-However, the series was dumped by the network before it could air there, and is in the process of moving elsewhere.
+However, the series was cancelled by the network before it could air there.
+The fourth season was picked up by AMC, and aired in 2024.

 Personal life

 Gregg married actress Jennifer Grey on July 21, 2001; the couple co-starred in the Lifetime TV movie Road to Christmas.
 They have a daughter Stella, born December 3, 2001.
-Gregg and Grey were two of the demonstrators at the 2017 Women's March held on January 21, 2017 in Washington, D.C.
+Gregg and Grey were two of the demonstrators at the 2017 Women's March held on January 21, 2017, in Washington, D.C.
 On July 3, 2020, Grey and Gregg announced they had separated amicably on January 18, 2020, and were in the process of divorcing.
-Their divorce ruling was issued in November and that became official finalized on February 16, 2021.
+Their divorce ruling was issued in November and that became finalized on February 16, 2021.

-Gregg is a sober alcoholic, and describes himself as a member of a Jewish family (his ex-wife's faith).
+Gregg is a sober alcoholic and describes himself as a member of a Jewish family (his former wife's faith).

 He has a black belt in Brazilian jiu-jitsu.

-Gregg is a cousin of New York City government official and former mayoral candidate Kathryn Garcia.
+Gregg is a cousin of New York State government official and former New York City mayoral candidate Kathryn Garcia.